- Loyola University Chicago School of Law, LL.M, 2012

 - "Physician Employment Contracts," Conroe Family Medicine Residency Program, May 2017

 - Texas International Law Journal, Carl H. Fulda Award for Outstanding Achievement in the Field of International Law, 2011

-- 3/17/2020Vorys Associate Nita Garg will be speaking to the pediatric residents and fellows at Seattle Children’s Hospital on March 17, 2020.
+- 3/17/2020Vorys Associate Nita Garg spoke with the pediatric residents and fellows at Seattle Children’s Hospital on March 17, 2020.